 After reading this article, you can decide what length of your content fits your needs best and start producing content that engages your readers.

 Time to Bust Some Myths

-Short-form content gets a lot of hype, and for good reason.
+Short-form content gets a lot of hype in the digital marketing world, and for a good reason.
 It's easy to digest and gets your point across quickly.
-Not only that, but short-form content is often visually appealing - it's easy for readers to digest.
-What's more, with the average human attention span estimated at 8 seconds, visitors may not want to read much more.
+Not only that, but short-form content is often visually appealing.
+It doesn't look difficult, so people will devote a little time to reading the whole post.

 However, it may come as a surprise to you that studies show long-form content is actually more effective than short-form content.
 Why is this?
 Let's explore.

 When it comes to building authority, long-form content trumps short-form content.
 There's nothing wrong with the average 400-word blog post, especially if it's on an exciting topic that doesn't require much in-depth writing.
 That being said, nobody will take your content seriously if you only offer one brief point.